 Ofgem also issued the policy proposals arising from its Microbusiness Strategic Review for consultation on 29 July.
 These build on its initial consultation from May 2019 plus data collected from suppliers and looks to address several key issues faced by microbusinesses in the retail energy market.
 Many of the proposals continued the work of previous initiatives undertaken by Ofgem and the Competition and Markets Authority.

 While consolidation has occurred in the GB market, some players have expanded internationally.
-In June 2020, Bulb announced that it would be expanding its energy offering into France, Spain and Texas and plans to provide “green energy at significantly lower cost than the typical bill in these countries”.
+In June 2020, Bulb announced that it would be expanding its energy offering into France, Spain and Texas and plans to provide “green energy at a significantly lower cost than the typical bill in these countries”.
 It confirmed its launch into Spain in July, and Texas in September.
 Octopus Energy entered the US market via the acquisition of Evolve Energy for $5mn in September.
 This followed moves into Australia in April 2019 and Germany in September 2019.
 Social Energy has now officially begun sales across Australia, after a soft launch in Melbourne last year and OVO Energy’s Kaluza opened a “new tech hub” in Lisbon.

 New services and products